 In short, the forest cemetery in all likelihood originated with the ancient Yharnamites.
 When the settlement was first founded as Yahar’gul, there were both humans and Great Ones to bury.
 But as the Yharnamites moved away from their Pthumerian roots, fewer and fewer elder gods were enjoying eternal rest, leaving only human graves to be erected as the dead inched closer to the city.
 And as time went on, the cemetery itself was eventually forgotten, left to be taken by nature and become a wild wood.
 The relative recency explains why the swamp is still in its early stages and bereft of poison, but only thus far.
 The older, larger snake balls’ longtime tangle has made them ripe prey for similarly large ticks, showing the rot of stagnation has already begun to set in.
 One of the giant pigs has also found its way into Yharnam’s sewer system, opening the possibility of the sewage outlet being located in the woods for it to crawl up.
 And as fans of the original Dark Souls can attest, dumping waste into a swamp will poison the well soon enough.
 Yharnam has more or less left its ancestors to collect filth and vermin.

 In fact, the only reason the Forbidden Woods haven’t become a poison swamp sooner might be thanks to the Hintertombs.
-Heading down Pthumer’s remote graves leads to various pockets of noxious pools and swamps.
-These must be a relatively new to the stone labyrinth given the haphazard construction of makeshift wooden platforms and bridges to circumvent the problem.
-Unlike the core Pthumerian ruins beneath the entirely urban Yharnam, the Hintertombs have apparently been accumulating rot and filth lately, presumably from the rural land outside the layers of city above.
-This has made them a nest for diseased rats and insects, not to mention the balls of snakes and giant pigs native to the Forbidden Woods.
+Heading down leads to various pockets of noxious pools and swamps.
+These are new to the stone labyrinth given the haphazard construction of makeshift wooden platforms and bridges to circumvent the problem.
+Unlike the core Pthumerian ruins beneath the entirely urban Yharnam, the Hintertombs have apparently been accumulating rot and filth, presumably from the rural land outside the city above.
+This has made them a nest for diseased rats and insects, not to mention the balls of snakes and giant pigs.
 This would imply that the forest fauna have somehow managed to slip their way into the ruins underground.
 This is feasible considering that the cave intersecting with the labyrinth beneath Yharnam is also an extension of the woods, the forest rainwater seemingly flowing down into the cave to form an aquifer.
 With Pthumerians climbing their way out, woodland animals could just as easily burrow their way in, especially the snakes whom we can observe burrow out of the ground.

 One of the Holy Grails that breaks a seal of the underground ruins.